 Innovation SHOWcase Volunteers will reject any entry deemed inappropriate.
 Content must be "family" or "G" rated.

-ShowMe Innovation Volunteers will reject any project that does not cite all of its sources: images, sounds, music, animation, etc. Teacher Advisors / sponsors should validate all sources
+Innovation SHOWcase will reject any project that does not cite all of its sources: images, sounds, music, animation, etc. Teacher Advisors / sponsors should validate all sources.

 There will be a limit of 3 projects per teacher for elementary and 5 per teacher for middle and high.
-(If one class completes 5 projects, then teacher should score projects and submit their best work.)
+(If one class completes 5 projects, the teacher should score projects and submit their best work.)

 Connection to Standards

 Each submission should be connected to ISTE Standards for Students and either State Learning Standards, CCSS, and/or NGSS.
 These connections should be provided within the submission form.

 Entry Submissions Due By Thursday, December 19, 2019, 11:59 p.m.
 CST